paperless-ngx/paperless-ngx/docs/consumption.rst

 HTTP POST
 =========

-Currently, the API is limited to only handling file uploads, it doesn't do tags yet, and the URL schema isn't concrete, but it's a start.
-It's also not much of a real API, it's just a URL that accepts an HTTP POST.
+You can also submit a document via HTTP POST.
+It doesn't do tags yet, and the URL schema isn't concrete, but it's a start.

-To push your document to *Paperless*, send an HTTP POST to the server with the following name/value pairs:
+To push your document to Paperless, send an HTTP POST to the server with the following name/value pairs:

 * ``correspondent``: The name of the document's correspondent.
 Note that there